 Figure 2: A. Counts of candidate genes identified in the top 1% of windows of each species using the composite statistic.
-B. Change in allele frequency of CpG sites identified within the three genes identified within all three focal taxa, the three genes in the center of the Venn diagram in A. Allele frequencies are encoded to show the frequency of the allele that contains the CpG pattern at a particular site rather than the alternative allele.
+Only three genes were found in all three species, BMPER, NUDT4, and TENM3.
+B. Manhattan plots of FST values for every site within each gene, defined as the coordinates in the gff file.
+Bright red points represent SNPs with high FST and a polymorphism where one haplotype has a CpG site and the other does not.
+The three genes are from chromosome 2, 1A, and 4, respectively; genes are presented in alphabetical order.
+C. Change in allele frequency of polymorphic CpG sites identified within the three genes in the center of the Venn diagram in A. Allele frequencies are encoded to show the frequency of the allele that contains the CpG pattern at a particular site rather than the alternative allele.